pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 as the original.

 Note how we call over on `.over("Type 1")` and on `.over(["Type 1", "Type 2"])`.
-Using window functions we can aggregate over different groups in a sinle `select` call!
+Using window functions we can aggregate over different groups in a single `select` call!

 The best thing is, this won't cost you anything.
 The computed groups are cached and shared between different `window` expressions.